-The Snowies Iconic Walk project proposes a world class, multi-day trek across the alpine roof of Australia, in Kosciuszko National Park.
+The Snowies Iconic Walk project (working title) proposes a world-class, multi-day walk across the alpine roof of Australia in Kosciuszko National Park.
 It reflects the growing visitor demand for nature-based walking experiences in New South Wales, Australia, and worldwide.

-Featuring remote days and comfortable nights, the 44 kilometre walk will extend existing walks across the park's spectacular alpine area to link the resorts of Thredbo, Charlotte Pass, Guthega, Perisher and Lake Crackenback.
-The walk will also cross over the summit of Mount Kosciuszko.
+Featuring active days and comfortable nights, the 55-kilometre 4-day walk will extend existing walks across the park's spectacular alpine area to link the resorts of Thredbo, Charlotte Pass, Guthega, Perisher and Lake Crackenback.

-The walk has great potential to become a landmark 'must-do' experience for both domestic and international tourist markets.
+The walk has great potential to become a landmark 'must-do' experience for both domestic and international visitor markets.

 What the project involves

-The work includes 25km of new walking track and realignment of existing tracks to protect threatened alpine grasses.
-Each track section is approximately 10–15 kilometres long.
+The work includes 27 kilometres of new walking track and realignment of existing tracks to protect threatened alpine grasses.
+Each new track section is approximately 6-12 kilometres long.
 Walkers can choose to do any section of the track as single day walks or combine sections for 2 to 4 day walks.